Skip to contents

 #> Correlation Method = pearson

-#> Running 100 permutation with 2 cores in parallel
+#> Running 10 permutation in sequential